lillfirefly/HuffmanTree/README.md

 # Huffman-coding written in C#
 # Original Author

-This project was originally created and implemented by me Mennatullah Khaled.
-It serves as the foundation for similar projects, including subsequent versions developed by others.
+## Attribution

+This project was originally authored by [Mennatullah] ([GitHub Profile](https://github.com/lillfirefly)) on [December 2023].
+Contributions have been made by other developers; however, the original implementation and concept belong to [Mennatullah].
+If you use or modify this code, please provide proper attribution to the original author.

 A simple implementation of huffamn-coding written in C#